-Table 3.2: Shaping Places Draft Local Plan Policies identified as having impacts that could lead to LSE

-Policy/ Potential impacts of the Policy/ Allocation Allocation SP1 - Telford The policy sets the town of Telford as the main focus for the majority of development needs over the Plan period, and identifies land to deliver approximately 13,313 new homes in Telford up to 2031 (including a number of strategic extensions to the town that the Council considers are appropriate for development).
+Table 3.2: Telford and Wrekin Draft Local Plan Policies identified as having impacts that could lead to LSE naving impacts that could lead to LSE Policy/ Potential impacts of the Policy/ Allocation Allocation SP1 - Telford The policy sets the town of Telford as the main focus for the majority of development needs over the Plan period, and identifies land to deliver approximately 13,313 new homes in Telford up to 2031 (including a number of strategic extensions to the town that the Council considers are appropriate for development).
 The policy also supports the delivery of approximately 110 hectares of new employment land up to 2031, retaining the towns existing role of Principle Service Centre in the borough.
 The delivery of housing and employment development has the potential to result in: Atmospheric pollution through increased traffic, which could reduce air quality.
 Increased levels of disturbance through recreational activity, noise and light pollution.
 Increased levels of abstraction, surface water runoff and sewerage discharge, which could reduce water levels and quality.
 SP2 - Newport The policy supports the role of the Newport area as a Market Town, planning for approximately 10 hectares of additional employment land, and housing development limited to that required to meet local needs; identified as approximately 1,182 new homes up to 2031.
 Sites over and above those committed or identified in the Plan will be prioritised on previously developed sites within the town.
-Though the policy seeks to respect and enhance the quality of the towns natural environment, the delivery of housing and employment has the potential to result in:
+Though the policy seeks to respect and enhance the quality of the towns natural